 Now that you know which of these dastardly masterminds you are dealing with, you can set a trap to get rid of them forever.
 Implement these tips and tricks to get your connection back up to speed.

 Suspect: Slow Wi-Fi

 - Clear cookies.
 Nearly every website you visit asks you to enable cookies.
 If you always click yes, or choose no, there are still necessary cookies that most sites use.
 These cookies are following you as you explore the Internet and can quickly build up.

 - Restart your router.
 Rebooting your router will clear its short-term memory, which may interrupt any issues you are having.
 It will also reset your connections and choose the least crowded channel, which often improves your signal quality and speed.

 - Update your browser.
 Nearly every update of your browser will have bug fixes and important security patches to ensure your efficiency improves.

 - Check your router placement.
 If your router is tucked in a corner, placed on the floor, or blocked by furniture and decorations, it may not be able to send a strong signal where you need it.

 - Take devices off your Wi-Fi.
 These days, it’s shocking how many devices are Wi-Fi enabled.
 Some of them you may use on a daily basis, but some may be dragging down your bandwidth without you even noticing.
-Check to see what all is connected and make sure you are only sharing your signal with the devices you need.
+Check to see everything connected, and make sure you are only sharing your signal with the devices you need.

 - Restart your computer.
 Just like humans need sleep to reboot to process our day and be ready for tomorrow, your computer needs to do the same.
 By shutting down your computer regularly, you allow it to update itself, clear its short-term memory, and stop any drains on your computer’s resources.